Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Introduction

 Homogenized 2D FE models of cables are scarce, but a few have been proposed.
 For example, in~\cite{degersem2004finite}, authors homogenize Rutherford cables and describe the IS coupling current effects with a magnetization approach and an eddy current approach.
 A similar magnetization approach is used in~\cite{bortot20172}, and is further coupled with homogenized magnetization contributions from IF coupling currents and persistent currents.
 Hysteresis effects, however, are not considered in these models, and it was observed in~\cite{degersem2004finite} that modelling IS coupling currents with a magnetization model does not lead to accurate calculations of the magnetic field distributions.

 In this paper, we present a novel homogenized 2D FE model for Rutherford cables.
-This model includes all loss and magnetization contributions, and accounts for their interplay.
-The original contribution of this paper is a method that reproduces IS coupling current dynamics via a Distributed Inter-Strand Coupling Current (\DISC) model.
-Besides, the homogenized cable model reproduces the other magnetization and loss mechanisms (hysteresis, eddy, IF, and ohmic) associated with external field and transport current, via distributed versions of the Reduced Order Hysteretic Magnetization (ROHM) and Flux (ROHF) models~\cite{dular2024vector, rohf}.
-In this paper, the effect of an axial field (parallel to the longitudinal cable direction) is not considered, as the model is intended for magnets in which the transverse field dominates.
-Also, for simplicity, thermal effects are not considered.
-The temperature is assumed uniform and constant.
+This model includes all loss and magnetization contributions, and accounts for their interaction.
+It completes the homogenization sequence summarized in Fig.~\ref{models_overview}.
+The original contribution of this paper is the Distributed Inter-Strand Coupling Current (\DISC) model, which reproduces IS coupling current dynamics.
+Besides, the homogenized cable model reproduces the other magnetization and loss mechanisms (hysteresis, eddy, IF, and ohmic) associated with external field and transport current via distributed versions of the Reduced Order Hysteretic Magnetization (ROHM) and Flux (ROHF) models~\cite{dular2024vector, rohf}, which are involved as local hysteretic and rate-dependent constitutive laws.
+Parameters of the \DISC, ROHM, and ROHF models are tuned using detailed strand and cable simulations.
+Efficient and accurate detailed strand and cable models can be obtained using the CATI method~\cite{dular2024coupled, dular2024simulation}, see Fig.~\ref{models_overview}(b) and Fig.~\ref{models_overview}(e), respectively, which accounts for filament twist and strand transposition using a pair of 2D models coupled by circuit equations.

-The homogenized cable model is built upon a series of recent contributions focusing on the modelling of low-temperature superconducting (LTS) strands and cables.
-This paper completes the homogenization sequence summarized in Fig.~\ref{models_overview}.
-In the homogenized cable model, parameters needed for the \DISC, ROHM, and ROHF models are deduced from reference solutions obtained with detailed strand and cable models using the CATI method~\cite{dular2024coupled, dular2024simulation}, see Fig.~\ref{models_overview}(b) and Fig.~\ref{models_overview}(e), respectively.